-Learning a language also opens a door to another way of life and another culture, and you'll really benefit from broadening your horizons and your understanding of the world!
+Perhaps more than anything, learning a language also opens a door to another way of life and another culture, and you'll really benefit from broadening your horizons and your understanding of the world!

 Pupils will study a variety of topics, many of which they may have already practised at Key Stage 3.
 These are broadly split into three themes: